Alice1212-AI/InternPe-Task-2-To-Do-List-/README.md

 # Features:

-Add Tasks: Users can add tasks using the input field and the "Add" button.
+✅Add Tasks: Users can add tasks using the input field and the "Add" button.

-Mark as Completed: Tasks can be checked off by clicking on them, which strikes through the task and marks it as completed.
+✅Mark as Completed: Tasks can be checked off by clicking on them, which strikes through the task and marks it as completed.

-Delete Tasks: Users can delete tasks by clicking the '×' icon next to them.
+✅Delete Tasks: Users can delete tasks by clicking the '×' icon next to them.

-Local Storage: The tasks are stored locally, so the list persists after page reloads or browser restarts.
+✅Local Storage: The tasks are stored locally, so the list persists after page reloads or browser restarts.

 # Technologies Used: